 Two weeks ago, he told reporters he didn't expect to include the bill in his legislative package unless the Senate's conservative Judicial Proceedings Committee, which bottled it up last session, changed membership or the bill was moved to another committee.
 The man who decides such things, Senate President Thomas V. Mike Miller Jr. (D-Prince George's) said neither is likely and that the legislation is dead.

-Glendening (D) has vowed not to give up and met last week with gay rights activists in a private session at the State House to pledge that he would work with them to pass the legislation before leaving office.
+Glendening (D) has vowed not to give up and met late last month with gay rights activists in a private session at the State House to pledge that he would work with them to pass the legislation before leaving office.

 If Glendening doesn't put the bill in his legislative package, it is a strong signal he doesn't expect it to pass during the session.
 But the governor has promised to support the proposal actively, whether it is in his package or is sponsored by someone else.

 "The governor will be working with the Senate as a whole and the [Judicial Proceedings] committee in particular," said his spokesman, Michael Morrill.

 Nancy Meyer, chairwoman of Free State Justice, said that she came away from the meeting convinced Glendening is committed to the legislation but that she realizes passage might take time.
 If it is not passed in the next session, Meyer said, she is optimistic Glendening can get the legislation through before he leaves office.

 "Everything doesn't live or die on whether the governor submits this in his package or not.
 Our goal is to get the bill passed.
 Period," she said.
 "I don't have any doubt he'll do as much [in the coming session] as he did last year, if not more."